Stories from the January 2026 uprising in Minneapolis, MN.

 Tokyo Weekender went to Yamato Samples in Toshima city to find out the ins and outs of Japan’s fascinating food sample culture.

-Compare the city you know with the city you don't
+Compare the city you know with the city you don't.
+Broken link :(

 A handbook aiming to cause disruption from within during World War II has resurfaced after becoming declassified by the Central Intelligence Agency (CIA).
 How to sabotage and disturb meetings specifically resonated as relevant now as it was c.80 years ago.